ruhler/fable/test/README.txt

 # function or process based on order of declarations starting at 0.
 proc expect_result_b { result program entry args } { ... }

-# Test that running function or process 'entry' in 'program' with the given
-# 'args' and no ports leads to an error indicating the program is malformed.
+# Test that the given fblc text program is malformed.
-proc expect_malformed { program entry args } { ... }
+proc fblc-check-error { program } { ... }

 # Test that running the process 'entry' in 'program' with given ports and
 # arguments leads to the given 'result'.